VCU-Bioinformatics-Core/proteomics_core_pipelines/README.md

 ## Differential abundance Analysis

 ### Introduction
-This is a bioinformatics pipeline that performs differential protein abundance analysis of proteomics intensity values.
+This is a bioinformatics pipeline that performs differential protein abundance analysis.
 It is designed to provide a streamlined, reproducible workflow for identifying proteins with statistically significant abundance differences between experimental conditions.
 It incorporates best-practice recommendations for proteomics data analysis, including normalization, dispersion estimation, and hypothesis testing.
 A comprehensive report with key visualizations for each specified comparison is automatically generated.

 ### Table of Contents
 - [Pipeline](#pipeline)